 A newly created version of “Girl” was put together by George Martin and his son Giles specifically for the Cirque du Soleil production “Love.”
 Although this song was not included on the 2006 released album, it did get released as a digital download in the iTunes Store on February 8th, 2011.
 It combines elements of The Beatles 1964 classic “And I Love Her” as well as drum rolls from "Being For The Benefit Of Mr. Kite."

 Although neither of its composers ever expressed their opinions of this song as “album filler,” they did consider it as only an album track, albeit one they were proud of.
-Nonetheless, they never thought to include “Girl” in any concert performances in late 1965 or for the remainder of their touring career in 1966.
+Concequently, they never thought to include “Girl” in any concert performances in late 1965 or for the remainder of their touring career in 1966.

 Lennon and McCartney had surely come a long way by late 1965.
-When under duress during the later months of 1964 to compose material for their year-end album “Beatles For Sale,” they mostly succumbed to cranking out songs in the pop formula they were accustomed to write in.
-While these songs, such as “What You’re Doing” and “Eight Days A Week,” earn their place in The Beatles catalog as satisfying examples of pure Beatlemania, the composers themselves view these with little regard.
-But when faced with the same time-crunch at the end of 1965, and with even less time to work with, they surprised even themselves.
+When under duress during the later months of 1964 to compose material for their year-end album “Beatles For Sale,” they mostly succumbed to cranking out songs in the pop formula they were accustomed to.
+While these songs, such as “What You’re Doing” and “Eight Days A Week,” earn their place in The Beatles catalog as satisfying examples of pure Beatlemania, the composers themselves view them with little regard.
+But when faced with the same time-crunch at the end of 1965, and even less time to work with, they surprised everybody including themselves.
 “John and I were writing quite well by 1965,” Paul relates.
 “For a while we didn’t really have enough home-made material, but we did start to around the time of ‘Rubber Soul.’”

 Within the last week or so of these recording sessions, the song “Girl” emerged from their creative minds.
 Instead of "album filler," what they delivered here was a highly respected, lyrically sophisticated, and structurally intricate work of art.
 As John himself admitted: "I like this one.
 It was one of my best."